 Three alternatives were considered in detail based on project needs:

-- Undivided 4-Lane: This is the same concept that exists on US 180 near Deming, and includes 2 travel lanes in each direction and a 6-foot flush, paved median.
+- 4-Lane: This is the same concept that exists on US 180 near Deming, and includes 2 travel lanes in each direction and a 6-foot flush, paved median.

 All alternatives include the following improvements: